Chealion/chealion-old/README.markdown

 				displays it using Growl.
 More a proof of concept than anything but plays nice with LaunchBar when I'm in the middle of a song.

-		Signatures
-			Signature Creating AppleScript, answer some AppleScript questions and fills out a pre-made HTML signature and installs for Mail or Thunderbird.
-See README.markdown found in folder for more details.

 		TabCountGrowl
 			tabcounttogrowl.scpt
 				AppleScript to take the current number of open tabs in Safari and send it to Growl.
 Great for when I have more tabs open then I can count. (eg. the >> appears in Safari)

-	ChromiumUpdater
-		chromium.sh
-			Shell Script that retrieves the latest version of Chromium and installs.
-			Based on my now defunct nightly.sh for WebKit.

-	Custom
-		Rumpus
-			A mix of different technologies to create FTP accounts in Rumpus 5.
-It uses PHP for the web app, a simple Cocoa app for the user end, and Python for the actual script itself.
-It was largely a learning project to learn how to script using Python and some super basic Cocoa.

 	Dashboard